 A Massachusetts native, Altman served in the U.S. Army during the Kennedy years.
 While stationed in Germany in 1962, he knew conservative activist Bernard Weissman who later lent his name to the infamous black-bordered advertisement published in The Dallas Morning News on November 22, 1963.
 Recorded October 22, 2010.

-Currently chair of the education department at Southern Methodist University, Alvoid was co-editor of her high school newspaper in San Antonio at the time of his assassination.
-She met President and Mrs. Kennedy, and attended a student press conference with the First Family, during their visit on November 21, 1963.
+An associate professor at Southern Methodist University from 2001 to 2015, Alvoid was co-editor of her high school newspaper in San Antonio at the time of his assassination.
+She met President and Mrs. Kennedy, and attended a student press conference with the president, during their visit on November 21, 1963.
 Recorded February 6, 2013.

 Amos is the widow of Col. William Amos, a longtime U.S. Air Force Intelligence Officer.
 At a private dinner in 1969, she recalls hearing Brig.
 Gen. Joseph J. Cappucci implicate President Lyndon Johnson in the Kennedy assassination.
 Recorded July 14, 2015.